ibm-cloud-docs/vmwaresolutions/vsphere/vs_planning.md

 ## {{site.data.keyword.cloud_notm}} data center availability
 {: #vs_planning-dc-availability}

-The VMware vSphere deployment has strict requirements for the physical infrastructure.
+The VMware vSphere® deployment has strict requirements for the physical infrastructure.
 Therefore, you can deploy instances only in {{site.data.keyword.cloud_notm}} data centers that meet the requirements.
 The following {{site.data.keyword.cloud_notm}} data centers are available for vSphere deployment.

 Cascade Lake bare metal servers are available in [multizone region](#x9774820){: term}
 {{site.data.keyword.cloud_notm}} data centers.
 For more information, see [Creating a VPC in a different region](/docs/vpc?topic=vpc-creating-a-vpc-in-a-different-region&interface=cli).